xquant-beginner

 In short

-xquant-beginner — Open-source book making quantitative trading accessible to everyone.
+xquant-beginner — Open-source, beginner-friendly book on quantitative trading for Chinese readers.
 Best for Complete beginners to quantitative trading, Self-learners who prefer structured, readable content, Developers wanting to understand trading strategy logic.
 Free to use.

 What's new in xquant-beginner